DeepArchs/deep-archs/4.Problem-background/legacy-system-challenges.md

 - existing expert consultants who provide manual evaluations cannot handle the 5-10x increase in workload
 - direct scaleup is slow because employing a large number of new expert consultants takes bandwidth from the existing employees for onboarding
+- however deploying an AI based solution also creates additional work for regular checking and validation of model scores
 - direct scaleup is likely to temporary decrease the certification quality until the new evaluators got more experience
-- scale up in any way is costly, and the proposed solution should ideally increase the margins to cover this cost
+- scale up in any way is costly, and the proposed solution should ideally increase the margins to cover this cost; the dynamic scaling of AI solution makes it very cost-effective

 ## Additional challenges of Certifiable Inc. business